Kyle Rote: National Football League career

 Rote retired in April 1962, then was the Giants' backfield coach for two seasons; in both those years, New York captured the NFL's Eastern Division championship, a third consecutive in 1963, but fell in each of the title games.

+Out of the record 14 Touchdown Passes former teammate/halfback Frank Gifford threw in the NFL, Rote caught 4 of them.

 Sportscasting career

 While in the NFL, Rote spent the offseasons as the sports director for radio station WNEW.
-In the 1960s and early 1970s, like his former Giant teammates Frank Gifford, Pat Summerall, and Thomas Conlin, he enjoyed a second career as a sportscaster, working at NBC and WNBC New York on radio and television.
+In the 1960s and early 1970s, like his former Giant teammates Frank Gifford, Pat Summerall, and Dick Lynch, he enjoyed a second career as a sportscaster, working at NBC and WNBC New York on radio and television.
 Rote is generally believed to be the first athlete to use the popular slogan, "You cannot stop a great player like (ex.
 Jim Brown), you can only hope to contain him."
 The phrase is now used commonly to describe different players, and was made popular by former ESPN Sportscaster Dan Patrick, albeit jokingly, using the line to describe marginal competitors.

 Personal life

 Rote and his first wife, Elizabeth Jeanette Jamison, married in 1949 and had four children – Kyle, Gary, Chris, and Elizabeth.
 His oldest son, Kyle Rote, Jr., was one of the first notable soccer stars from the United States.
 He said of his father, "To me the most remarkable thing about him from a football standpoint was that he had fourteen teammates who named their sons after him."
 In 1965, Rote married Sharon Ritchie (Miss America 1956); they were divorced in 1973.
-Rote married Betty-Nina Langmack in 1976.
+Rote married Betty-Nina Langmack in 1976. he died of heart attack in Baltimore Maryland on August 15 2002 at age 73.

 Rote was the cousin of Tobin Rote, a multi-championship winning and record holding AFL and NFL quarterback.

 Rote authored the books, Pro Football for the Fans and The Language of Pro Football, and wrote the Giants Fight Song.
 He also published two volumes of poetry, was an ASCAP songwriter, accomplished pianist, and oil painter having a number of his works shown at museums throughout the United States.

+There is a Kyle Rote Street in San Antonio, Texas.